 However, FINRA recognizes that some CE participants may require additional assistance beyond what CE Online provides.
 Participants or firms may choose to apply for an accommodation for reader, a recorder or both, if needed.

 Call the FINRA CE Online Support Team at (240) 386-4321.

 The Firm Element requires broker-dealers to establish a formal training program to keep covered registered persons up to date on job- and product-related subjects.
 In planning, developing and implementing the Firm Element, each broker-dealer must consider its size, structure, scope of business and regulatory concerns.

 Each broker-dealer must administer its Firm Element Continuing Education Program in accordance with its annual Needs Analysis and Written Training Plan, and maintain records documenting the content and completion of the program.

 FINRA publishes the Securities Industry Regulatory Council’s Firm Element Advisory, which identifies and recommends pertinent regulatory and sales practice issues for firms to consider including in their Firm Element training plans.
 Learn more about Firm Element guidelines with our Guide to Firm Element Needs Analysis and Training Plan Development.

 To learn more, visit the Securities Industry/Regulatory Council on Continuing Education (CE Council) website.
 It contains a wide range of continuing education information and publications regarding the Regulatory Element and Firm Element.

-If you have questions about FINRA Rule 1250 and the Continuing Education Program or require assistance, please contact the Gateway Call Center at (301) 590-6500.
+If you have questions about FINRA Rule 1250 and the Continuing Education Program or require assistance, please contact the FINRA CE Online Support Team at 240-386-4321.